satuhyva/satuhyva.github.io/README.md

 I am constantly working on some hobby programming project of my own.
 I started off 2018 with Swift/Xcode and with practically zero programming skills.
 In 2019 I realized that besides googling some basic training could be really useful and started participating courses at the University of Helsinki (as much as my day-to-day job allowed).
 Currently I am enthusiastic about ReactNative.
 Some of my work with ReactNative is available on the internet (please see the short desciptions and links below).

+### LotsOfDots (a dot voting app, in process)
+A simple, quick to use dot voting app.  **[The prototype](https://satuhyva.github.io/lotsofdots_frontend)** and the respective **[code](https://github.com/satuhyva/lotsofdots_frontend)** are available for viewing.
+Frontend was created using React native.
+Backend is a REST API and was developed using Node and javascript and is located in Heroku.
+Note: this app is still under development.

 ### Card game nopsa (a two-player solitaire, in process)
 As a child, my favorite card game was 'nopsa', a kind of two-player solitaire.
 Not many people know the game, so it is difficult to find opponents.
 I started creating the app nopsa in order to enable playing 'nopsa' in a mobbile mode and when there is no opponent available.  **[The prototype](https://satuhyva.github.io/gamenopsa)** and the respective **[code](https://github.com/satuhyva/gamenopsa)** are available for viewing.
 Note: this app is still under development.